 Linear Algebra: Vectors, Matrices and their properties (Quick Review)

 This tutorial covers the basics of vectors and matrices, as well as the concepts that are required for data science and machine learning.
-It also introduces you terminology, such as "dot product", "trace of a matrix", etc. You can always Google them later, but it helps to be somewhat familiar.
+It also introduces you terminology, such as "dot product", "trace of a matrix", etc.

 Introduction to Data Visualization with Matplotlib (follow along)